Published: May 2023

 Flow paths that do not form part of the designated drainage system that can provide safe passage of flow during extreme rainfall events.

-Rainfall events of great than 30 year return period (3.3% probability).
+Rainfall events of greater than 30-year return period (3.3 per cent probability).
 Can often lead to major flooding.

 Flow control device

 A device used for the control of surface water from an attenuation facility, e.g. a weir.